-E. Office of Student Services (OSS) Emergency Loan: For students in the MSW program, OSS offers a last-resort source of emergency assistance.
+For students in the MSW program, OSS offers a last-resort source of emergency assistance.
 If an MSW student in an emergency situation has been denied an EULoan, they may obtain and submit an OSS Emergency Funds application in the Office of Student Services.

-XV.
+XVI.
 Job Search Activities by Graduating Students

-The Doctoral Program is committed to assisting its students in obtaining appropriate jobs upon graduation.
+The Joint Doctoral Program is committed to assisting its students in obtaining appropriate jobs upon graduation.
 Each year the Doctoral Director organizes a Job Club for students who plan to graduate within the next 18 months.
 The Job Club consists of workshops to help students identify sources of information on job interviews, prepare a curriculum vitae, prepare for job interviews, and use the faculty at the University of Michigan to assist in job-searching.
 The Doctoral Office keeps a file of job announcements received in the Doctoral Office; distributes brief summaries and CV's describing the qualifications of students in the job market to all deans of graduate schools of social work; and organizes practice job talks.
-At the beginning of the fall term, students can submit a copy of their CV and a research statement to be included in a promotional email that is sent to all deans and directors of social work programs and a number of social science departments in the US and Canada.
+At the beginning of the fall term, students can submit a copy of their CV, a research statement and a teaching statement to be included in a promotional email that is sent to all deans and directors of social work programs and a number of social science departments in the US and Canada.

 The job search is usually a time-consuming activity and is more successful when undertaken in a carefully considered manner.
-Students who expect to be in the job market are strongly encouraged to consult with their faculty advisors and the Doctoral Program Director well in advance of commencing such activities.
-The Career Center at the University of Michigan (http://www.careercenter.umich.edu/students/gradservices/index.html) provides excellent resources tailored for graduate student interested in both academic and non-academic careers.
+Students who expect to be in the job market are strongly encouraged to consult with their faculty advisors and the Joint Doctoral Program Director well in advance of commencing such activities.
+The Career Center at the University of Michigan (http://careercenter.umich.edu/content/phd-students) provides excellent resources tailored for graduate students interested in both academic and non-academic careers.
 Students interested in non-academic careers are also encouraged to participate in programs and resources provided by the Career Center in the Office of Student Services at the School of Social Work.